entrepeneur4lyf/kwaak/README.md

 #### Setup

 Once installed, you can run `kwaak init` in the project you want to use Kwaak in.
-This will create a `kwaak.toml` in your project root.
-You can edit this file to configure Kwaak.
+This will create a `kwaak.toml` configuration file in the root of your project.

-After verifying the default configuration, one required step is to set up the `test` and `coverage` commands.
-There are also some optional settings you can consider.

 Api keys can be prefixed by `env:`, `text:` and `file:` to read secrets from the environment, a text string, or a file respectively.

+We highly recommend taking a look at the configuration file and adjusting it to your needs.
+There are various options that can improve the performance and accuracy of the agents.

 ### Running Kwaak

 You can then run `kwaak` in the root of your project.
-This will start the Kwaak terminal interface.
 On initial bootup, Kwaak will index your codebase.
 This can take a while, depending on the size.
 Once indexing has been completed, subsequent startups will be faster.

 Keybindings: